-A few years ago, on January 6th, my travel partner and I decided to meet in Alta in Northern Norway for a winter camping trip.
-However, we had no specific plan yet to go once we arrived in Alta until we met Bram – a friend from my travel partner who is originally from the Netherlands and has lived in Norway for several years and managed Holmen Husky.
+A few years ago, on January 6th, my travel partner and I met in Alta in Northern Norway for a winter camping trip.
+However, we had no specific plan yet to go once we arrived in Alta until we met a friend of my colleague who is originally from the Netherlands and has lived in Norway for several years.

-At our starting point, we unloaded our gear, said bye to Bram, got the pulka ready and put our snowshoes on.
+At our starting point, we unloaded our gear, said bye to our driver, got the pulka ready and put our snowshoes on.
 From a somewhat close distance, we heard some Huskies and realized that this area seemed to be quite popular for husky tours.

-In the late afternoon, we decided to pitch the tent, collect some wood, and get a small fire burning in my travel partner’s new tent, which had a stove and chimney built-in.
+In the late afternoon, we pitched the tent, collect some wood, and get a small fire burning in my travel partner’s new tent, which had a stove and chimney built-in.

 The temperature during the night was around -4C, and we prepared our dehydrated meals for dinner and prepared a hot cup of tea by boiling snow.
 A little bit exhausted, we went quite early sleeping but realised in the middle of the night that there were Northern Lights in the sky.
 They were not that strong, but it was still nice to watch, and I took a few pictures of them.

 Back in the tent, we had a long sleep till 8 am.
 We prepared breakfast, packed our gear and continued our snowshoeing trip towards Alta for the next 8 hours, where we passed by frozen lakes, mountains and a few skiers pulled by their dogs.

 We swapped the pulka from time to time, and at some point, we also got into a snowstorm, but the forest protected us somewhat.